 Estranged family members (such as adult children) may have a claim against an Estate.
-The Court considers many factors when a will is contested; both the relationship with the deceased and financial need of the parties will inform the Court’s decision regarding the appropriate amount to award.
-For instance, if an estranged child who claims against the estate is worse off financially than the children who shared a close relationship with the deceased parent, then the estranged child may in fact, have a stronger claim.
+The Court considers many factors when a will is contested; both the relationship with the deceased and the financial need of the parties will inform the Court’s decision regarding the appropriate amount to award.
+For instance, if an estranged child who claims against the estate is worse off financially than the children who shared a close relationship with the deceased parent, then the estranged child may, in fact, have a stronger claim.

 When Can I Contest a Will?